The Mission and History of Scribe

 Scribe has become a nationally recognized media arts education center for independent producers, emerging video artists and media activists, including community groups and individuals.
 People work together in an atmosphere that facilitates new approaches to visual form and language, encourages the development of the aesthetics of videomaking, and provides a process for individuals and groups to document concerns about and visions for themselves and their communities.

-In October 2004, Scribe moved to its current location at 4212 Chestnut Street, a 4000 square foot loft space with multiple classrooms, editing rooms and a screening space.
-Now in 2007 Scribe is taking on the additional role of broadcaster.
-Working with Prometheus Radio Project, the Philadelphia Independent Media Center, and a consortium of community and cultural groups in West Philadelphia, Scribe will soon launch the community radio station WPEB 88.1 FM, which is chartered to serve the people who live and work in West Philadelphia.
+In October 2004, Scribe moved to 4212 Chestnut Street, a 3,500 square foot loft space with multiple classrooms, editing rooms and a screening space.
+In 2007 Scribe took on the additional role of broadcaster.
+Working with Prometheus Radio Project, the Philadelphia Independent Media Center, and a consortium of community and cultural groups in West Philadelphia, Scribe launched the community radio station WPEB 88.1 FM, chartered to serve the people who live and work in West Philadelphia.

 Currently, Scribe continues to be a leader in the region of using technologies of time based digital media (video, audio, film, web based media) to create important documentary works using our participatory community media methodology, and has maintained this role in spite of dramatic changes in the way media is made and the way people gain and process information.
 We are committed to using documentary filmmaking as both a form of artistic expression and as a tool to analyze and explore issues of broad community concern.

 "As a filmmaker, I am very interested in men and women who have made a conscious decision to dedicate their lives to work toward a higher, more civilized humanity.
 In many ways, our society rewards us for accepting the status quo, so it takes great courage, and often times great personal costs, to dare to challenge the society to change; to progress to something better; to be more humane; to work for a society free from oppression." -- Louis Massiah